 The sponsoring company is responsible for payment of any charges incurred relative to the symposium inclusive of, but not limited to, audio-visual equipment and service, internet service, recording service, etc. All companies must use the AES-approved audio-visual vendor, IMS Technology Services, for any audiovisual needs.
 A rough estimate of the cost of recording your symposium is in the range of $29,500.

 Generating an Audience

 Sponsoring companies whose applications are accepted are responsible for generating their own audience(s).
 AES will support the promotion of each industry satellite education event as outlined below, with specifics provided in the individual LOAs.

 - Provide a complimentary black and white full-page advertisement in the printed program book.
 AES does not allow the complementary black and white ad to be upgraded to a larger ad or to a four-color ad by paying the differential, though additional advertisements in the program book may be purchased to further support the event.
-Specifications for this complimentary ad can be found here.

 - Provide signage in a high-traffic area of the meeting, listing industry satellite education events with dates, times, and locations.